The Legend of the Raven Who Stole the Light

 An endless darkness.

-The rivers flowed without any sparkle.
+Rivers flowed without sparkle.

-Their faces knew neither warmth nor dawn.
+Faces knew neither warmth nor dawn.

-But she was locked up.
+But it was locked away.

-Humans lived in the cold and silence.
+Humans lived in cold and silence.

-The Raven was watching.
+The Raven watched.

 He saw the injustice.